 - 54% of respondents are late adopters and

 - another 13% are at the tail end

 - Only 4 % are ahead of the curve and another

 - 29% are able to adopt early on

 About 83% of the respondents believe that social media can be a productivity tool but 45% of them believe employees will just use this to waste time.

-What is surprising is though they knew employee can abuse the use of social media,a stunning 69% of the respondents admitted they do not have a social media policy in place.
+What is surprising is though they knew employees can abuse the use of social media, a stunning 69% of the respondents admitted they do not have a social media policy in place.

 Social media is here to stay, and we can’t control employees if they want to have blogs and keep an account on the different social networking sites, and these are enough reasons why there is a need for social media policy.
 Thru this social media policy, we can define what they can “talk about and share”.
 This should be part of your social media policy, and mind you please, even though as a company, you block access to social networking sites, the online behavior of employees can still affect the organization.

-Social web [social networking sites like facebook, micro blogs like twitter, blogs like wordpress or blogspot] is a neutral but powerful tool.
+Social web [social networking sites like Facebook, microblogs like Twitter, blogs like WordPress or Blogspot is a neutral but powerful tool.
 One can use it to add value or to intentionally destroy a brand.
-But majority of users tend to use this ignorantly, thus, affecting their career and even putting their family at risk.
+But a majority of users tend to use this ignorantly, thus, affecting their careers and even putting their families at risk.

-Companies and any organization like schools, NGO, churches on that matter, therefore, should Define their online philosophy and formulate their own social media policy.
+Companies and any organization like schools, NGOs, churches on that matter, therefore, should Define their online philosophy and formulate their own social media policy.